 Tokyo 2020 has decided to adopt a stricter non-smoking policy to protect the health and safety of athletes, spectators and officials.
 All the indoor venues, outdoor venues and in venues’ secure perimeters operated by Tokyo 2020 will be 100 per cent smoke-free.

 In April 2020, a new smoking law that prohibits indoor smoking came fully into effect.
 The exceptions are private homes, hotel rooms, cigar bars and some small-sized restaurants and bars that were opened before April 2020.

 Inside some districts in Japan, it is forbidden to smoke on the street.
 You are only allowed to smoke at specific smoking areas, usually near stations or parks.
 Many convenience stores, malls, department stores and hospitals have designated smoking areas, usually just right outside the premises.
 These typically have large signs with an image of a cigarette on them.

-Marijuana for recreational use is forbidden in Japan by law.
+Marijuana is forbidden in Japan by law.
 The law makes growing, importing or exporting marijuana and other drugs punishable by up to seven years in prison.

 The legal drinking age in Japan is 20.
 People under the legal age of 20 cannot purchase alcohol.
 Some stores and bars will ask you for identification to confirm your age.
 Don’t forget to carry an ID at all times.
 Of course, drinking and driving is illegal, but passengers who are not the driver are free to drink.